Annual Meeting

 Health System Impact—Reducing Physician Burnout

 Reducing physician burnout is essential to high-quality patient care and a sustainable health system.
 Health systems are uniquely positioned to address this challenge given their scope of services, organizational complexity and volume of care.
 Health systems can become incubators for leading-edge solutions to potentially share and scale.
 Hear how Marshfield Clinic, in Wisconsin, and Sanford Health, in South Dakota, are driving solutions to reduce physician burnout.
-And learn from the AMA’s Jill Gin, MD, senior physician advisor, Professional Satisfaction and Practice Sustainability, about the AMA’s work to support physician well-being.
+And learn from the AMA’s Jill Jin, MD, senior physician advisor, Professional Satisfaction and Practice Sustainability, about the AMA’s work to support physician well-being.

+This is a live session on Ed Hub.
 An on-demand recording will be available post event.

 10:30 a.m.–Noon